Imaginashion/ccdev-vision/README.md

 Set up a Trial Account on Google Console which will provide $300 worth of free credits for testing purposes.

+Set up Amazon Account to retrieve Keys for authentication with API calls.

 ##Installation